yewstack/yew/website/docs/concepts/wasm-bindgen/introduction.md

 ---
-title: "Project Setup"
+title: "`wasm-bindgen`"
-sidebar_label: Introduction
+sidebar_label: wasm-bindgen
+slug: /concepts/wasm-bindgen
 ---

 [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) is a library and tool to facilitate high-level interactions between Wasm modules and JavaScript; it is built with Rust by [The Rust and WebAssembly Working Group](https://rustwasm.github.io/).

-Yew builds off wasm-bindgen and specifically uses the following of its crates:
+Yew builds off `wasm-bindgen` and specifically uses the following of its crates:

 - [`js-sys`](https://crates.io/crates/js-sys)
 - [`wasm-bindgen`](https://crates.io/crates/wasm-bindgen)